 Today we tip our hats to the unsung storytellers of our highways and byways: historic markers!
 These trusty plaques are scattered everywhere, telling tales of yore and keeping local history alive.
 Whether it's a battle, a birth, or some quirky town legend, each marker is like a tweet from the past.
 On this day, why not take a road trip or a stroll and read a few?
 You'll be amazed at what you might learn, and who knows, you might even be inspired to find out more about the stories that shaped the places we call home.

-As we review into the realms of history, we often find ourselves standing before stalwart sentinels of the past – historic markers that silently yet eloquently recount the tales of yesteryears.
-These steadfast beacons of remembrance have been erected to commemorate pivotal events, extraordinary individuals, and the cultural heritage of our collective past, and it is to celebrate these treasures that we observe National Historic Marker Day.
+As we delve into the realms of history, we often find ourselves standing before stalwart sentinels of the past—historic markers that silently yet eloquently recount the tales of yesteryears.
+These steadfast beacons of remembrance have been erected to commemorate pivotal events, extraordinary individuals, and the cultural heritage of our collective past.
+It is to celebrate these treasures that we observe National Historic Marker Day.

 National Set a Good Example Day, 2/26/2025: Inspire kindness, empathy, and respect by being a positive influence on those around you.more >>